limadm/luas/README.md

 Lua environment manager
 =======================

-An environment manager for Lua VMs in the spirit of rvm/rbenv from scratch, with simpler commands, shell completions and latest luarocks (2.3.0).
+An environment manager for Lua VMs in the spirit of rvm/rbenv, written from scratch, minimal dependencies (base/devel, gcc and make), simpler commands, shell completions and latest luarocks (2.3.0).
 Installs packages to `./.luas` (or `~/.luas` by default if the former does not exist).

 Usage: